 1974: North Korea joins the International Atomic Energy Agency (IAEA).

 1975: North Korea produces a few grams of plutonium.

 1977: North Korea agrees to international inspection of Soviet-supplied equipment.

 1977: Kang Song-San, a high party official, visits China's Lop Nur nuclear test site.

 1979: North Korea starts to build a 5 MWe (30 MWt) reactor at Yongbyon that can produce approximately enough plutonium for one bomb a year.

-1985: North Korea signs the Nuclear Nonproliferation Treaty (NPT), promising not to produce a bomb and to open all nuclear sites to inspection.
-In return, the Soviets promise North Korea several large power reactors.
+1985: North Korea signs the Nuclear Nonproliferation Treaty (NPT), promising not to produce nuclear weapons and to open all nuclear sites to inspection.
+In return, the Soviet Union promises to supply North Korea with several large power reactors.

 1985: North Korea starts to build a 50-MWe (200-MWt) reactor that can produce enough plutonium for seven to ten bombs a year.
 It also starts to build a large plant to process plutonium into weapon-ready form.